vmware-archive/springsource-cloudfoundry-samples/bash-completion/README.md

 This is a bash completion script for the Cloud Foundry command-line utility vmc.

+### Update: 03/21/13 - this script needs to be updated to reflect various changes to vmc (including the renaming of "vmc" to "cf" for talking to v2 CF components)

 ### Installation

 To install this script, you need to source it into your bash shell.
 There are a